Tomasz Tułacz

-Tomasz Tułacz (born 29 December 1969) is a Polish professional football manager and former player, who is the current manager of Puszcza Niepołomice.
+Tomasz Tułacz (born 29 December 1969) is a Polish professional football manager and former player, who is the current manager of I liga club Puszcza Niepołomice.

+Career

 From 1988 to 1994 he was a Stal Mielec's player in Ekstraklasa, with a seasonal spell at Stal Stalowa Wola, which played in the lower league.
 He ended his football career with Tłoki Gorzyce in 2004.

 He has been the coach of Puszcza Niepołomice since 13 August 2015.
+During his tenure, he led the team to two promotions, the first of which came at the end of 2016–17 campaign, after finishing 3rd in the II liga.
+On 11 June 2023, Puszcza defeated Bruk-Bet Termalica Nieciecza in the 2022–23 I liga play-off final and achieved their first-ever promotion to Ekstraklasa.

+Personal life

+His son Kamil was also a footballer who spent his career playing for Stal Mielec.